finspec/finspec-spec/documentation/schema_def_3.0.md

 }
 ```

-Array of fields to be present in a given fieldset (message or block).
+An array of fields to be present in a given fieldset (message or block).

 Each field entry takes one of two forms:
 - A reference to a block defined elsewhere using the `blockKey` reference, or
 - An individual field defined in the fieldset.

 **IMPORTANT** Re-used header and trailer blocks MUST be explicitly referenced within `fields` arrays just like any other block.
 There is no "assumption" of their presence based on protocol.
-(This requirement allows FinSpec to support the definition of multiple header / trailer blocks, with flexibility for authors to indicate the correct choice for a given fieldset).
+(This requirement allows FinSpec to support the definition of multiple header/trailer blocks, with flexibility for authors to indicate the correct choice for a given fieldset).

 Field Name | Type | Description
 ---|:---:|---